Philip II of Spain: Second marriage

 Philip's second wife was his first cousin once removed, Queen Mary I of England.
 The marriage, which took place on 25 July 1554 at Winchester Cathedral, was political.
 By this marriage, Philip became jure uxoris King of England and Ireland, although the couple was apart more than together as they ruled their respective countries.
 The marriage produced no children, although there was a false pregnancy, and Mary died in 1558, ending Philip's reign in England and Ireland.

 Third marriage

 Philip's third wife was Elisabeth of Valois, the eldest daughter of Henry II of France and Catherine de' Medici.
 The original ceremony was conducted by proxy (the Duke of Alba standing in for Philip) at Notre Dame prior to Elisabeth's departure from France.
 The actual ceremony was conducted in Guadalajara upon her arrival in Spain.
-During their marriage (1559–1568) they conceived five daughters, though only two of the girls survived.
+During their marriage (1559–1568), they conceived six children, though only two of the daughters survived.
 Elisabeth died a few hours after the loss of her last child.
 Their children were: